SNDP7749/food-order-app/README.md

-#this is a basic food ordering app which use react for building the ui
+#this is a basic food ordering app